L1, rollup, or appchain – How to find the right blockchain for your dApp?

 – Energy Web Chain – A Polkadot Parachain with a singular focus on energy sector

-– RYMEDI Subnet – Healthcare tech giant Rymedi launched 3 Avalanche Subnets
+– RYMEDI L1 – Healthcare tech giant Rymedi launched 3 Avalanche L1s (Formerly known as Subnets)

 – Plena Finance: This leading DeFi project has launched its own Polygon CdK powered zkChain